ludwig-ai/ludwig-docs/src/docs/user_guide.md

 dropout: 0
 ```

-### Transofrmer Combiner
+### Transformer Combiner

 The `transformer` combiner combines imput features using a stack of Transformer blocks (from [Attention Is All You Need](https://arxiv.org/abs/1706.03762)).
 It assumes all outputs from encoders are tensors of size `b x h` where `b` is the batch size and `h` is the hidden dimension, which can be different for each input.
 If the input tensors have a different shape, it automatically flattens them.
-I then projects each input tensor to the same hidden / embedding size and encodes them wit ha stack of Tranformer layers.
+It then projects each input tensor to the same hidden / embedding size and encodes them wit ha stack of Tranformer layers.
 Finally it applies an reduction to the outputs of the Transformer stack and applies optional fully connected layers.
 It returns the final `b x h'` tensor where `h'` is the size of the last fully connected layer or the hidden / embedding size , or it returns `b x n x h'` where `n` is the number of input features and `h'` is the hidden / embedding size if there's no reduction applied.